YuyuChen-UW/pmerge/README.md

 ## Methods to merge p-values
 This package contains the following functions/methods to merge p-values:
 1. The Generalized Mean Merging Function (pmean):
-   - First nested list item
-3. It contains the generalized mean methods for independent p-values (Chen et al. 2020) and arbitrarily dependent p-values (Vovk and Wang (2020) and Vovk et al. (2020)).
+   - the generalized mean methods for independent p-values (Chen et al. 2020).
+   - the generalized mean methods for arbitrarily dependent p-values (Vovk and Wang (2020) and Vovk et al. (2020)).
+2. The Order Statistics Merging Function (porder):
+   - the order statistics merging method (Vovk et al. 2020) for arbitrarily dependent p-values.
-4. The Order Statistics Merging Function (porder): It contains the order statistics merging method (Vovk et al. 2020) for arbitrarily dependent p-values.
+   It contains the order statistics merging method (Vovk et al. 2020) for arbitrarily dependent p-values.
 5. The Harmonic Mean Merging Function (pharmonic): It contains the harmonic mean method (Wilson 2019) for independent p-values, the harmonic mean method (Vovk and Wang 2020) and the harmonic* merging method (Vovk et al. 2020) for arbitrarily depen- dent p-values.
 6. The Simes Merging Function (pSimes): It contains the Simes method (Simes 1986) for independent p-values, the Hommel method (Hommel 1983) and the grid harmonic merging method (Vovk et al. 2020) for arbitrarily dependent p-values.
 7. The Cauchy Merging Function (pCauchy): It contains the Cauchy combination methods for independent p-values (Liu and Xie 2020) and arbitrarily dependent p-values (Chen et al. 2020).